Elie0/All-in-one-jacket/README.md

-Here are the Main parts of our project, where you can access the Angular front-end using the All-IN-ONE-JACKET folder and the Backend using the Server Folder.
+Here are the Main parts of our project:

+where you can access the Angular front-end using the All-IN-ONE-JACKET folder

+the Backend using the Server Folder

+The arduino code using the FV.ino file